Meridian

 The tools developers actually use are converging.
 The hiring implications are starting to become visible at the team level.

-Developer tooling has been in a consolidation phase that is now reaching the point where the hiring implications are visible at the team level.
-The tools developers actually use have converged on a smaller set of recognizable stacks, and engineering organizations are increasingly hiring against those stacks specifically rather than against the more generalized framing that the previous hiring phase used.
+Developer tooling has been consolidating quietly for long enough that its effects are now showing in hiring practices at the team level.
+The tools developers actually use have narrowed to a smaller set of recognizable stacks, and engineering organizations increasingly hire against those specific stacks rather than more generalized skills.

 What the consolidation looks like in hiring